Geeks in Phoenix

 Since you would likely only be using this drive if your computer will not function properly, I recommend including the systems files in the recovery drive.

 If you decide to include the system files, you will need to update the recovery drive periodically.
-I would update every six to twelve months; that way, if you do need to reinstall Windows from the recovery drive, it will be as current as the last time you updated the recovery drive.
+I would update every three to six months; that way, if you do need to reinstall Windows from the recovery drive, it will be as current as the last time you updated the recovery drive.

 The next screen asks you what drive you want to use for the recovery drive.